Moduli space of homologically trivial parabolic (Higgs) bundles on the projective line and applications

-The third topic in our paper is (additive) Deligne-Simpson problem.
-Deligne-Simpson problem can be formulated as follows: Given $n$ conjugacy classes $\mathfrak{c}_i\subset \mathfrak{gl}_r$, can we find $A_i\in \mathfrak{c}_i$ so that $\sum_{i=1}^nA_i=0$?
-This problem is related to the existence of certain Fuchsian system on the $\mathbb{P}^1$.
-Deligne-Simpson problem was studied by Simpson, Kostov, Crawley-Boevey and so on in \cite{Sim92}, \cite{Kos96}, \cite{Kos03}, \cite{Kos04}, \cite{CB03} and \cite{Soi16}.
-Especially, in \cite{CB03} Crawley-Boevey relates solutions of Deligne-Simpson with certain star-quiver representations and gives a complete criterion to the existence of solution of Deligne-Simpson problem.
+A second application concerns the (additive) Deligne--Simpson problem, which may be formulated as follows: given \(n\) conjugacy classes \(\mathfrak{c}_i \subset \mathfrak{gl}_r\), does there exist a tuple of matrices \(A_i \in \mathfrak{c}_i\) such that \(\sum_{i=1}^n A_i = 0\)?
+This problem is naturally linked to the existence of certain Fuchsian systems on \(\mathbb{P}^1\).
+The Deligne--Simpson problem has been studied extensively by Simpson, Kostov, Crawley‑Boevey, and others; see for instance \cite{Sim92}, \cite{Kos96}, \cite{Kos03}, \cite{Kos04}, \cite{CB03} and \cite{Soi16}.
+In particular, Crawley‑Boevey \cite{CB03} established a correspondence between solutions of the Deligne--Simpson problem and representations of a certain star-shaped quiver, thereby providing a complete criterion for the existence of solutions.

-Inspired by Crawley-Boevey's work and the isomorphism in Theorem \ref{thm1.1}, we relate the solutions of Deligne-Simpson problem to parabolic Higgs bundles on $\mathbb{P}^1$.
-In terms of parabolic Higgs bundle, one can study its characteristic polynomial and associated spectral curve(see subsection \ref{subsection 2.3}).
-In this way, we can solve the nilpotent case of Deligne-Simpson problem in a geometrical way.
+Building on Crawley--Boevey's work and the isomorphism in Theorem~\ref{thm1.1}, we connect the solutions of the Deligne--Simpson problem to parabolic Higgs bundles on \(\mathbb{P}^1\).
+From the viewpoint of parabolic Higgs bundles, one studies their characteristic polynomials and the associated spectral curves (see Subsection~\ref{subsection 2.3}).
+This geometric perspective yields an incomplete solution to the nilpotent case of the Deligne--Simpson problem, independent of Crawley--Boevey's original results.